Nesraik/IndoJuni-Chatbot/README.md

 ## Tools
 ### Implemented
-- Get product details
+- Search product List -> search list of product using keyword
-- Get product in cart
+- Get product in cart -> get list of product in cart
-- Add product to cart
+- Add product to cart -> add product into cart
-- Modify product in cart
+- Modify product in cart -> modify product (name,quantity) in cart
-- Show Invoice
+- Show Invoice -> show the invoice
-- Checkout cart
+- Checkout cart -> checkout the current cart

 ## Prerequisite
 Installation using the provided requirements file.